Skip to main content

 Will my vision go back to normal?

-In most cases, yes.
-About 90% of patients with microvascular cranial nerve palsies recover completely, usually within 2-4 months.
-Patience is needed, as recovery can be gradual.
+In many cases, yes.
+Patients with a truly microvascular cranial nerve palsy often improve substantially or recover completely, usually within 2-4 months.
+Patience is needed, as recovery can be gradual, and lack of improvement should prompt reassessment.

 Should I wear a patch?

-Patching one eye eliminates double vision and can make daily activities more comfortable.
+Patching one eye can suppress binocular double vision and make daily activities more comfortable.
 Alternate which eye you patch to avoid one eye becoming dominant.
 Prism glasses are another option.

 Can this happen again?